-Residents said that they knew how to report any concerns and said they were confident that the Manager would address this.
-Review of the home's record of complaints confirmed that these were well managed and used as a learning method.
-This is good practice.
+Residents spoken with said that they knew how to report any concerns and said they were confident that the Manager would address these.

-Staff members were aware of who the person in charge of the home was, their own role in the home and how to raise any concerns or worries about residents, care practices or the environment.
+Staff were aware of who the person in charge of the home was, their own role in the home and how to raise any concerns or worries about residents, care practices or the environment.

-It was established that the Manager had a system in place to monitor accidents and incident that happened in the home.
-Accidents and incidents were notified, if required, to residents' next of kin, their care Manager and to RQIA.
+It was established that the manager had a system in place to monitor accidents and incident that happened in the home.
+Accidents and incidents were notified, if required, to residents' next of kin, their care manager and to RQIA.